End of Arm Tooling

-Robots & Automation Suppliers
+Robots & Automation Services

 The term automation covers a wide range of scenarios, from simple de-moulding cells to complex assembly lines.
 Within the plastics sector, the majority of automation is designed to reduce labour costs, prevent damage to parts and provide consistent production rates.
 This is achieved by replacing machine operators with programmable robots that are controlled and synchronised by the production equipment.